Derived Foliations: Analytic integrability and existence of derived enhancements

-\textit{Proof of the lemma.} We have two possible composed morphisms $\DR_{\OO_\F} \to \DR_\F$.
+\textit{Proof of the lemma.} The square of the lemma provides two possible composed morphisms $\DR_{\OO_\F} \to \DR_\F$.
 These are morphisms of holomorphic graded mixed cdga's.
-By the universal property of $\DR_{\OO_\F}$ (see Proposition \ref{p3}), in order to check that these two morphisms are homotopic it is enough to show that they induce the same morphism of holomorphic rings in weight $0$.
-But by construction these two morphisms are equal to the canonical inclusion $\OO_\F \to \OO_X$. $\Box$ \\
+By the universal property of $\DR_{\OO_\F}$ (see Proposition \ref{pA-10-1}), in order construct a homotopy between these two morphisms it is enough to see that they induce the homotopic morphisms of holomorphic rings in weight $0$.
+But, by construction, these two morphisms in weight $0$ both coincide with the canonical inclusion $\OO_\F \to \OO_X$ and thus are homotopic in a uniquely possible manner (the space of self homotopies of this inclusion is contractible). $\Box$ \\